Felixnightshade/osu-megumin-skin/README.md

 # Megumin - Felixnightshade

 This is my personal mixed skin with a Megumin theme.
+Has an optional patch for the Traceable lazer mod.

 *This skin is made for osu!lazer*